-This Roleplay contains examples of:
+Class E Chronicles contains examples of:

 - Badass Bookworm: Kevin.
 An avid reader of books (especially those of the Cavalier Years).
 He's also quite the leader of a squad.

-- Death Seeker: Zamuel wants to die almost as much as he wants to kill "haters."
+- Death Seeker: Zamuel wants to die almost as much as he wants to kill "haters".
 Almost.

 - Doomed Hometown: Several towns where some of the students come from had been hit by the Imperials during the war two years ago.